eolesinski/poliscipy/README.md

 Below is an example of how to use PoliSciPy to visualize the 2024 U.S. electoral college map shown above.

 ```
+import poliscipy

+from poliscipy.shapefile_utils import load_shapefile
-from poliscipy import plot_electoral_map
+from poliscipy.plot import plot_electoral_map

 # Load in GeoDataFrame containing U.S. electoral college geospatial data
-gdf = load_electoral_gdf()
+gdf = load_shapefile()

-# load in the data to plot (either as a dictionary, pandas series, etc.)
+# Create a dictionary with the data to plot
 winning_party = {
     'AL': 'Republican','AK': 'Republican','AZ': 'Republican','AR': 'Republican', ...
 }

-# merge your data with the gdf and fill any missing data with 'No Data'
+# Merge your data with the gdf and fill any missing data with 'No Data'
 gdf['winning_party'] = gdf['STUSPS'].map(winning_party).fillna('No Data')

+# Add the number of electors that voted for the other candidate
+gdf.loc[38, 'defectors'] = 1 # maine
+gdf.loc[10, 'defectors'] = 1 # nebraska

+# Set the political party for each of the congressional district winners
+gdf.loc[38, 'defector_party'] = 'Republican'
+gdf.loc[10, 'defector_party'] = 'Democrat'

 # Plot the electoral college map for the year 2024
 plot_electoral_map(gdf, column='winning_party', year='2024', title='2024 U.S. Electoral College Map')